"The end of cookies? Yeah, we're not worried about that. We just route everything through Confection."

-Confection can help keep your customer relationships and marketing partnerships strong, even in browsers that restrict cookies, scripts, and persistent IDs.
+Keep your apps, customer relationships, and marketing partnerships strong, even in browsers that block cookies, scripts, and trackers.
+There’s no need to switch systems.

-In the video, we’re browsing a Fortune 100 website using a privacy-first browser called Brave.
+In the video, we can see this in action.
+We’re browsing a Fortune 100 website using a privacy-first browser called Brave.
 This browser blocks cookies and certain scripts and restricts persistent identifiers such as browser, user, and device IDs.

 As you can see, the following marketing partners can’t send data to this customer’s account: Bazaarvoice, Dun & Bradstreet, ImmuniWeb, Xandr, SundaySky, Google Tag Manager, Ensighten, Oracle/Eloqua, Teads, Dstillery, LiveRamp, Outbrain, Quantserve, Nielsen, Marin Software, Yahoo, Krux Digital, Clicktale, Alibaba, Invoca, and Bing, Facebook, LinkedIn, and Google ads.